 Find & Apply For Nursing Instructor / Professor Jobs In Houston, Alabama

-Nursing Instructor / Professor jobs in Houston, Alabama involve teaching nursing courses, developing curriculum, and mentoring students.
-Responsibilities include preparing lectures, grading assignments, and evaluating student performance.
-Candidates must have a graduate degree in nursing, clinical experience, and a passion for education.
-These positions offer opportunities for professional growth and impact.
-Below you can find different Nursing Instructor / Professor positions in Houston, Alabama.
+Nursing Instructor/Professor jobs in Houston, Alabama involve educating students in nursing principles, practices, and procedures.
+Responsibilities include developing curriculum, delivering lectures, overseeing clinical training, and evaluating student progress.
+Candidates must possess a nursing license, relevant experience, and strong communication skills.
+These positions offer competitive salaries and opportunities for professional growth.
+Below you can find different Nursing Instructor/Professor positions in Houston, Alabama.

 Jobs in Houston